ocicl/ocicl/README.md

 your auditors confidence that the code you are running is what it claims to be.

-You can search for these signatures based on the sha of the tarball like so:
+You can search for these signatures based on the sha of the sha of the tarball like so:
 ```
-$ rekor-cli search --sha $(sha256sum cl-str-20230511-b1c8380.tar.gz)
+$ rekor-cli search --sha $(sha256sum cl-str-20230511-b1c8380.tar.gz | sha256sum -)
 Found matching entries (listed by UUID):
 24296fb24b8ad77a6594635675d0e6365b89ee0d5e3b1ce823adb19c28aa3602c2537163710638d9